grimmpp/home-assistant-eltako/README.md

 For more details check out the provided tutorials and links.

-# Installation and Configuration

-While this is not integrated into home assistant's repositories.
-You need to install first [Home Assistant Commuinty Sore (HACS)](https://hacs.xyz/) in order to install custom components.
-After that you need to do the following steps:
-1. **Copying directory ``eltako``** from this repository into your home assistant's ``/config/custom_components`` directory.
-   For easy installation just clone this repository ``git clone https://github.com/grimmpp/home-assistant-eltako.git`` and execute the installation script of this repo ``./install_custom_component_eltako.sh``.
-2. To **enable this component**, go to your integrations, press the "add" button and select "Eltako".
-In the presented sheet either select the detected USB gateway or enter the path manually.
-3. **Update Home Assistant configuration** ``/config/configuration.yaml`` and add all devices and sensors you want to integrate.
-See [How to update Home Assistant Configuration](./tutorials/update_home_assistant_configuration.md) to see how the configuration should look like.
-There is also a scipt which can detect devices and sensors and creates a prepared configuration because in big setups it can be a little effort doing that manually.
-For more details have a look into [Device and Sensor Discovery for Home Assistant Configuration](./eltakodevice_discovery/)

 # Supported EEPs and devices

 EEPs and devices currently supported for the different platforms are: